MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-the-package-rollout-percentage-for-a-flight-submission.md

 ms.assetid: ee9aa223-e945-4c11-b430-1f4b1e559743
 ---

-# Update the package rollout percentage for a package flight submission using the Windows Store submission API
+# Update the rollout percentage for a flight submission

 Use this method in the Windows Store submission API to [update the rollout percentage](../publish/gradual-package-rollout.md#setting-the-rollout-percentage) for a package flight submission.
 For more information about the process of process of creating a package flight submission by using the Windows Store submission API, see [Manage package flight submissions](manage-flight-submissions.md).